Judy Carson

 Dianne Mehaffey is a member of RVH’s Auxiliary and a non-Hodgkin’s lymphoma survivor.
 She knits, walks, and spends as much time with her grandchildren and great-grandchildren as she can.

-She volunteers on Monday afternoons at the welcome desk in the Simcoe Muskoka Regional Cancer Centre (SMRCC) and when it starts back up, she’ll be once again assisting with the Look Good, Feel Better program to help women with cancer feel better about themselves.
+She volunteers on Monday afternoons at the welcome desk in the David and Catherine Hudson Regional Cancer Centre (HRCC) and when it starts back up, she’ll be once again assisting with the Look Good, Feel Better program to help women with cancer feel better about themselves.

 After all, she knows what that journey is like.